Difference Between Plateau and Hills

 Plateau vs Hills

-Plateaus are typically larger than hills and can cover hundreds or thousands of square miles, while hills are smaller and can be as small as a few feet tall.
-Plateaus are often formed by tectonic activity or volcanic eruptions, while hills are formed by erosion or the movement of glaciers.
+Plateaus are larger than hills and can cover hundreds or thousands of square miles, while hills are smaller and can be as small as a few feet tall.
+Plateaus are formed by tectonic activity or volcanic eruptions, while hills are formed by erosion or the movement of glaciers.

 Plateau vs Hills